khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - CDN service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
 - CloudFront points of presence (POPs) (edge locations) make sure popular content can be served quickly to your viewers.
 - has regional edge caches that bring more of your content closer to your viewers, even when the content is not popular enough to stay at a POP, to help improve performance for that content.
+- You can use different origins for different types of content on a single site – e.g. Amazon S3 for static objects, Amazon EC2 for dynamic content, and custom origins for third-party content.

 ### Origin failover feature

 - support your data resiliency needs.
 - If your content is not already cached in an edge location, -> CloudFront retrieves it from an origin that you've identified as the source for the definitive version of the content.
 #### 165 Cloudfront with S3

 * Origin access
 * Distribution

-## 170. Global Accelator
+## 170. Global Accelerator
 - Utilizes the Amazon global network, allowing you to improve the performance of your applications by:
   1. lowering first-byte latency(the round trip time for a packet to go from a client to your endpoint and back again)
   2. jitter (the variation of latency)
   3. increasing throughput (the amount of time it takes to transfer data) as compared to the public internet
 - Provides static IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions such as ALB, NLB, EC2 instances.
 - Improve wide range of app(TCP, UDP) by proxying packets at the edge to applications running in one or more AWS Regions.
 - Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.
 - AWS Global Accelerator and Amazon CloudFront are separate services that use the AWS global network and its edge locations around the world.
 CloudFront improves performance for both cacheable content (such as images and videos) and dynamic content (such as API acceleration and dynamic site delivery), while Global Accelerator improves performance for a wide range of applications over TCP or UDP.